Equilibrium of Data Markets with Externality: Related Works

 \section{Related Works}

 \citet{bergemann2019markets} provide a broad overview of the growing literature on markets for information and data.
-Works here examine the question of how to optimally sell information according to some objectives, and take a mechanism design approach, with a focus on the seller's pricing problem.
-For example, many works consider a monopoly information holder directly selling a private random signal to buyers \citep{esHo2007price,bergemann2018design,babaioff2012optimal,chen2020selling,cai2020sell,bonatti2022selling}.
+Works here examine how to optimally sell information according to some objectives, and take a mechanism design approach, with a focus on the seller's pricing problem.
+For instance, many works consider a monopoly information holder directly selling a private random signal to buyers \citep{esHo2007price,bergemann2018design,babaioff2012optimal,chen2020selling,cai2020sell,bonatti2022selling}.
 The seller decides on a menu of information products (e.g. partially revealing the signal) and an associated price for each product to maximize her profit. \citet{mehta2019sell} also study selling a dataset in a monopoly seller setting.
 When there are multiple sellers and multiple buyers, auction-based mechanisms have also been leveraged to design two-sided data marketplaces \citep{agarwal2019marketplace, agarwal2020towards}.
-In these works, the marketplaces themselves are not profit-driven but intend to maximally facilitate the matching of data to buyers. \citet{bergemann2019markets} and \citet{BergemannSocialData2022} also study profit-driven data intermediaries who make a bilateral deal to purchase information from data holders and then sell the information to data buyers.
-Here, the data holders are consumers, and the data buyers are firms that can use purchased information to price discriminate.
+In such works, the marketplaces themselves are not profit-driven but intend to maximally facilitate the matching of data to buyers. \citet{bergemann2019markets} and \citet{BergemannSocialData2022} also study profit-driven data intermediaries who make a bilateral deal to purchase information from data holders and then sell the information to data buyers.
+Here, the data holders are consumers, and the buyers are firms that use purchased information to price discriminate.

-While the problem of how to price data and information is fundamentally important, proposed mechanisms in the literature so far have not found their way into real-world data markets.
+While determining how to price data is fundamentally important, the proposed mechanisms so far have not found their way into real-world data markets.
 A menu of partially-revealing information products can be too complex and cumbersome for buyers.
-As we explained at the beginning of this paper, buyers are unlikely to know their valuation for data a priori, which renders mechanisms that solicit buyer valuations (e.g. auctions) impractical.
-Our work thus takes an orthogonal direction and steps away from the design question of how to sell data and assumes that data sellers have already made decisions on their information products and prices.
-Motivated by the real-world fixed-price data markets, we take this market mechanism as a given and adopt a game-theoretic approach to understanding buyer behavior and dynamics in such markets.
+As discussed in the introduction, buyers are unlikely to know their valuation for data a priori, rendering mechanisms that solicit buyer valuations (e.g. auctions) impractical.
+Our work thus takes an orthogonal direction and steps away from the design question of how to sell data and consider data sellers participating in a real-world fixed-price data market.
+We take this market mechanism as a given and adopt a game-theoretic approach to understanding buyer behavior and dynamics in such markets.